 - Upon study, researchers discovered that the café is an area that’s rich in food and vegetation with a well-established food chain.

 - Sadly, the favorite diet staple of a great white shark is the elephant seal.
 When elephant seals journey to the California coast for mating season, they become prey for these predator sharks.

-More than 70% of the planet is covered with ocean!
+More than 70% of the planet is covered by ocean waters!
 According to the National Geographic Society, “More than 80 percent of the ocean has never been mapped, explored, or even seen by humans.”
 So you can imagine that there are undiscovered animal species as well as animals that have been rarely studied.
 One animal we are quite familiar with, sharks, still seem to surprise us with new behaviors.
 Is there really a remote area of the ocean that draws Great White Sharks together?
 Let’s discover the odd ocean “Cafe” where Great Whites sharks gather!

 What is the “White Shark Café”?

-The term “White Shark Café” was coined by the researchers at Stanford University’s Hopkins Marine Station back in 2002 when they were studying Great White sharks in the area.
-By monitoring sharks they had tagged they were able to locate and record where they traveled over a series of years.
+The term “White Shark Café” was coined by researchers at Stanford University’s Hopkins Marine Station back in 2002 when they were studying Great White sharks in the area.
+By monitoring the sharks they had tagged, they were able to locate and record where they traveled over a series of years.
 The tags also monitored how deep the sharks dived and how long they stayed below the surface.
 What they found was there was an area in the ocean, halfway between Baja California, Mexico and Hawaii, where Great White sharks gathered!
 They nicknamed the location the “White Shark Café”.